 In affiliate marketing, it’s always about traffic.
 Isn’t it?
 Not just any traffic, though.

 As an affiliate, you want the most relevant, high-intent, and a clean flow of visitors to your landing pages or offers.
-Traffic is what your business depends on, and at the end of the day, it’s what makes you money.
+Traffic is what your business depends on, and at the end of the day, it’s what converts your low income affiliate programs into high paying affiliate programs.

 That’s not what the post is about.
 How about some traffic sources you absolutely didn’t know about or maybe you just overlooked because your Facebook Campaigns were keeping you busy?